AustralianAntarcticDataCentre/GentleR/Weasel/index.md

 The Least Weasel

 - Nothing is guaranteed to work
-- Nothing is guaranteed to make sense (you had to be there, and even then that's no guarantee..)
+- Nothing is guaranteed to make sense (you had to be there, and even that's no guarantee..)

 ## [Home](http://australianantarcticdatacentre.github.io/GentleR/)